xLSX285/EnterpriseG/README.md

 - Factory resetting Windows will remove the additional registry keys that are responsible for Microsoft Account login support for Enterprise G etc. **[Heres how to add them back super easily.](https://pastebin.com/ye0ZyPcu)**
 - Inplace upgrade fails on some versions of Windows 11 (especially inplace upgrade from 19041 -> 22000/22621.) fix needed.

-# TODO
+# Todo
-- More script optimizations!
+- More script optimizations
 - Option to automatically integrate updates
-- Please feel free to let me you know if you have any ideas.

-` Please note that this project requires some basic knowledge.
-If you can't run the script, try: Set-ExecutionPolicy RemoteSigned `
+- Remove Edge at image level instead of at setup complete state